inc2734/wp-share-buttons/README.md

 This buttons display to sum http and https counts.
 And, It works lightly with asynchronous display and caching.

+When SNS Count Cache plugin is activated WP Share Buttons uses that counts.

 This buttons can use for singular pages.

 ## Install